-There are various exercises possible, even within strength training there are many forms and variations of movements.
-If it is either with machines, barbells, dumbbells or even bodyweight exercises.
-There are actually a few exercises that have a big effect on other movements and are the focus of the programming with Continuous Improvement Fitness.
+There are various exercises possible.
+Even within strength training there are many forms and variations of movements.
+If it is either with machines, barbells, dumbbells or bodyweight exercises.
+There are actually a few exercises that have a bigger effect.
+They transfer on other movements and are the focus of the programming with Continuous Improvement Fitness.
 These are compound movements.

 Compound movements are movements that use multiple muscles.
 These movements are performed with free weights or with bodyweight.
 Big advantage of these movements is that it also stimulates all stabilizing muscles in order to perform and control these movements.
 Several compound movements require a bit more technique and skill to perform well, than for instance is needed with isolated movements on machines.
 Luckily there are ways to focus on technique and use forms of regression to work on the proper technique.

 Main compound movements I focus on with CI Fitness, are bench-press, squat and deadlift.
 The latter two can be performed with dumbbells or a kettlebell in order to focus on the correct posture and technique.